ethereum/remix-project/docs/tutorial_debug.rst

 From the Debugger
 ~~~~~~~~~~~~~~~~~

-Right panel / 5th tab from the left. that's the debugger.
+The debugger can be found in the right panel / 5th tab from the left.

 You can start a debug session by providing either a ``transaction hash`` or a ``block number`` and ``transaction index``